Vexcited/Synetta/packages/template/README.md

 It uses `esbuild` and the `esbuild-plugin-synetta` plugin to compile the TSX code into a single JavaScript file that'll be run by Javet in the Java application.

+Will also move the compiled JavaScript file to the `src-java` directory.

 ### [`src`](./src/)

 This directory contains the TypeScript source code for the main application.